dutrow/dutrowMarket/README.txt

 			see: accessControlTest in dutrow.bidbot.ejbclient.BidbotAccessControlIT - dutrowBidbotWAR/src/test/java
 			this test mimics most functionality in OrderMgmtIT, except the expected case is failure to call EJBs look for "Caught EJBAccessException: good!" in test output

+6. Enhance eSalesWAR with access restrictions. log-ins are required for each action. logout is available for your convenience

+8. Add a Java SE JMS subscriber to consume events about Auctions pertaining to a specific category.
+			see: dutrow.sales.jms.Subscriber.java - dutrowSalesImpl/src/main/java [this is 95% the same as the jmsNotifier example -- I only added a more verbose printout] this was made as simple as I could conceive possible -- no local hornetq tests or anything
+			output:     [java]  -subscriber Subscriber0 starting:durable=false, selector=JMSType in ('forSale', 'saleUpdate') username: user1 password: password

 Project 2